jerkeyray/go-interpreter/README.md

 # Go Interpreter
 ## 🗂️ Description

-The Go Interpreter is a software project that implements a Read-Eval-Print Loop (REPL) for a programming language.
-The project is designed for developers and programmers who want to experiment with a custom language or evaluate the feasibility of a new language design.
-The interpreter allows users to input code, tokenize it, parse it into an Abstract Syntax Tree (AST), and execute it.
+The Go Interpreter, named Go-Interpreter, is a project that implements a Read-Eval-Print Loop (REPL) interpreter for a programming language, written in Go.
+This project is designed for developers and programming enthusiasts who want to understand the inner workings of an interpreter.
+The interpreter is capable of lexing, parsing, and executing a basic programming language.

-The project provides a basic structure for building a programming language, including a lexer, parser, and REPL.
-It serves as a foundation for further development and customization of the language.
+The project provides a simple and easy-to-understand implementation of an interpreter, making it a great resource for educational purposes or for those looking to learn about interpreter design.

 ## ✨ Key Features

-### **Language Fundamentals**
+### Interpreter Core
+* **REPL**: A Read-Eval-Print Loop that allows users to interact with the interpreter.
-* **Lexer**: Tokenizes input into a stream of tokens
+* **Lexer**: A lexer that breaks the input source code into tokens.
-* **Parser**: Constructs an Abstract Syntax Tree (AST) from the token stream
+* **Parser**: A parser that constructs an Abstract Syntax Tree (AST) from the tokens produced by the lexer.
-* **AST**: Represents the source code in a tree-like data structure
+* **AST**: An Abstract Syntax Tree data structure that represents the source code.

-### **REPL and Execution**
-* **REPL**: Reads user input, evaluates it, and prints the result
-* **Interpreter**: Executes the AST and returns the result

-### **Testing and Validation**
+### Testing
-* **Unit tests**: Ensures the lexer, parser, and interpreter work correctly
+* **Unit Tests**: Comprehensive unit tests for the lexer, parser, and REPL components.

 ## 🗂️ Folder Structure